makrai/notes/lawrence20-argument-mining-survey.md

     * nL these results show that by extending the training data available, substantial improvements in classifying sentences can be made
 * Lawrence and Reed (2017) take a similar approach to Houngbo and Mercer,
-  * using discourse indicators (connectives such as “because,” “however,” etc.) in place of “this.”
+  * using discourse indicators (connectives such as “because,” “however,” etc) in place of “this.”
 In this work, the topic of a given text is first
   * sentences are split on either side of the indicator to give possible premise conclusion pairs.
 Despite this being a noisy data set, with